dotnet/docs/docs/visual-basic/reference/vb6-support.md

 ## The Visual Basic 6.0 IDE

 The Visual Basic 6.0 IDE is no longer supported as of April 8, 2008.
-However, Custom Support Agreements may be available from Microsoft.
 Additionally, both the Windows and Visual Basic teams have tested Visual Basic 6.0 IDE on Windows Vista, Windows 7, Windows Server 2008, Windows 8, and Windows 8.1 to understand and mitigate (if appropriate) compatibility issues on 32-bit versions of Windows (see the [64-Bit Windows](#62-bit-windows) section below for further information about 64-bit systems).
 This announcement does not change the support policy for the IDE.

 ## The Visual Basic 6.0 runtime